Street names are not just about indicating a specific location.

 Peck Seah Street

-Seah Liang Seah’s younger brother, Seah Peck Seah, also made a name for himself.
+Seah Liang Seah’s youngest brother, Seah Peck Seah, also made a name for himself.

 Peck Seah Street is located in Tanjong Pagar, just off Maxwell Road, and stands testimony to Seah Peck Seah’s many contributions to Singapore.